Hey, fellow pet lovers!

 You’ll have to excuse the quality of these photos as they were taken a good while ago, but above you can see Nia when she was almost a year old just after she had ripped up a chair cushion, her little face says it all!
 The next photo of Nia is when she decided to run down the long passage in our flat with a whole roll of toilet roll that was still attached to the toilet roll holder, she ran into the sitting room and wrapped it around herself, she is too cute!

 Nia was an only dog until she was just over one years old and then I talked to my partner about getting her a little friend to grow up alongside, we both agreed that it was a good idea and I started hunting for the perfect pooch which ended up being little Lily.

-Having a puppy is fantastic, watching them grow and creating that special bond with your pup is one of the best feelings in the world.
-However, a lot of people forget that when you get an adorable little puppy that it is one day going to grow up to a become a fully mature dog; which is why it is so essential that people really take the time to consider whether getting a pet is the right option for them?
+Having a puppy is fantastic; watching them grow and creating that special bond with your pup is one of the best feelings in the world.
+However, a lot of people forget that when you get an adorable little puppy, it is one day going to grow up and become a fully mature dog.
+Which is why it is so essential that people take the time to consider whether getting a pet is the right option for them?
 I’ve written two posts that talk about a few questions every potential pet owner should ask themselves if they’re considering introducing a canine or feline friend into their lives and if this is you then check them out after reading today’s post.